meriamgaied9/watch-it-concept/README.md

 # Watch-IT concept
-The Starter Pack presents its concept for a space wearable...
+The Starter Pack presents its concept for a space wearable gadget...

 # Explanation